Highly Available NFS Exports with DRBD & Pacemaker

 Here, “x” in sdx corresponds to the letter identifying your physical device.

-vgcreate ha_vg /dev/sdx
+vgcreate nfs_vg /dev/sdx

-Next, create the logical volume that DRBD will consume.
-You can replace the “300G” with a size appropriate for your use, or else use the -l 100 option rather than -L 300G in the following command if you want the logical volume to use 100% of your physical volume.
+The second volume will store data that you will share by using NFS.
+You can replace the 300G with a size appropriate for your use, or else use the -l 100%FREE option rather than -L 300G in the command if you want the logical volume to use 100% of your physical volume.

-lvcreate -L 300G -n ha_HA_lv ha_vg
+lvcreate -L 300G -n ha_nfs_exports_lv nfs_vg

-mkdir -p /nfsshare/exports/HA
+mkdir -p /srv/drbd-nfs/exports/HA

-mkdir -p /srv/drbd-nfs/nfstest/
+mkdir -p /srv/drbd-nfs/internal

 Configuring DRBD